 Preparedness Skills: The ability to respond to tough times, disasters and crisis.

-Preparedness Resources: Preparing for disasters, crisis, and threats.
+Preparedness Resources: Preparing for disasters, crises, and threats.

 Preparedness Related Books: Pretty much everything you need to know about Prepping